COVID-19 Vaccination Update 5/14/21

 To schedule a vaccine for a homebound Senior Citizen, email firstname.lastname@example.org

-The Florida Department of Health (FDOH) has released a pre-registration website for eligible Florida residents to register for vaccines at https://myvaccine.fl.gov/ Individuals can pre-register for vaccine appointments and be notified when appointments are available in their area.
-"As we await additional vaccine supply from the Federal Government, we urge currently eligible Florida residents to save their place in line by pre-registering today", according to the FDOH website.
+The Florida Department of Health (FDOH) is making appointments for COVID-19 vaccines at https://myvaccine.fl.gov/ Individuals can register for vaccine appointments and be notified when the appointment has been scheduled.
+You may also make an appointment by emailing email@example.com or call 561-625-5180.
 Additionally, as part of the statewide registration system, each County has a designated phone number that individuals can call and pre-register if they do not have Internet access.
 The number for Palm Beach County residents is 1-866-201-6754.
 TTY number for hearing impaired: 1-833-476-1532.